chrissix666/Jellyfin-VideoOSD-Projects-Overview/README.md

 2. Copy the desired script into the injector.
 3. Save the script.
 4. Reload Jellyfin Web.
-5. Start video playback.
-6. Open the VideoOSD and check the added controls.
+5. Start video playback and check the added controls.

-For the Custom On/Off Menu integration, load the Custom On/Off Menu before the supported addon scripts when possible.

 ---